Noeska/illegiblesemantics/projects/proj-2.md

 <a name="speed"></a>
 #### Speed Metal
 Speed Metal has its roots in NWOBHM and would lay the foundation for later extreme metal genres.
 As the the name already suggests, it's all about *speed*.
 In this it's much like Thrash Metal -- which is probably why Speed logos can easily be mistaken for Thrash logos --, but it's lyrically less abrasive and musically more melodic.
+"But **Coroner** also play melodic things.
+And so do **Testament**."
+Yes.
 So what sets Speed logos apart from the rest?
 I'd say these, more than others, convey a **visual sense of speed**, which is why often the letters are designed in a **cursive style** and **drawn together in a single line**, or if not that at least **packed closely together**.

 ![Speed Metal](..\assets\img\projects\proj-2\speed.png)